-- early spectra dominated by Fe-group elements (strong FeII, FeIII; CoII in the JHK-bands); IMEs Si, S, Ca present but with less strength than in normal Ia.
+- early spectra dominated by Fe-group elements (strong FeII, FeIII; CoII in the JHK-bands); IMEs, such as Si, S, and Ca are identified, but these features are weaker than those observed in normal SNe Ia.

-Type Iax are unique among all SNe in their late-time spectra, showing both permitted and forbidden emission features, never becoming fully nebular.
-Regarding the progenitors,
+Type Iax are unique among all SNe in their late-time spectral properties.
+These spectra show both permitted and forbidden emission features, never becoming fully nebular.

 Faint and slow Type II SNe

-Faint and slow type II SNe is a group of core-collapse SNe showing this specific properties:
+Faint and slow type II SNe is a group of core-collapse SNe showing the following specific observed properties: